jaxio/jaxio.github.com/documentation/celerio/miscellaneous.md

 &lt;/dependency&gt;
 </pre>

-You are now ready to reverse your Oracle database using Springfuse and generate a complete Java/JPA/Hibernate/Spring project!
+You are now ready to reverse your Oracle database using Celerio and generate a complete Java/JPA/Hibernate/Spring project!

 <a name="install-db2-jdbc-driver-maven-repository"></a>